...

 View Larger Map

 The typical Grand Canyon Day Trip from Flagstaff entails a 90-minute drive each way via the most direct route.
-Using the above route, expect to add at least another 90 minutes onto your drive time; and don’t be surprised if it takes a little longer.
-The Grand Canyon East Rim is one of the most beautiful drives in Northern Arizona, so don’t be surprised to find yourself stopping at one of the over half a dozen named viewpoints along the Grand Canyon Rim.
-But you’re on vacation, so hopefully you’re in no hurry!
+Using the above route, expect to add at least another 90 minutes onto your drive time; and don't be surprised if it takes a little longer.
+The Grand Canyon East Rim is one of the most beautiful drives in Northern Arizona, so don't be surprised to find yourself stopping at one of the over half a dozen named viewpoints along the Grand Canyon Rim. ย But you're on vacation, so hopefully you're in no hurry!

 28 Responses